f4exb/sdrangel/plugins/samplesource/sdrdaemonfec/readme.md

 <h4>4.4: Maximum number of FEC blocks used by frame</h4>

 Maximum number of FEC blocks used for original blocks recovery during the last polling timeframe.
-Ideally this should be 0 when no blocks are lost but the system is able to correct lost blocks up to the nominal number of FEC blocks (blue lock icon).
+Ideally this should be 0 when no blocks are lost but the system is able to correct lost blocks up to the nominal number of FEC blocks (Magenta/Pink lock icon).

 <h4>4.5: Average number of FEC blocks used for original blocks recovery by frame</h4>